-A LABOUR MP has urged the government to consider making Diwali and Eid national holidays
+A LABOUR MP has urged the government to consider making Diwali and Eid national holidays in the UK.

 Speaking in the House of Commons last week, Gareth Thomas called for the government to debate on recognising religious celebrations such as Diwali, which fell last Sunday (27), as a national holiday across the country.

 The Harrow West MP explained that many of his constituents celebrated Hindu and Muslim religious events, but some found it difficult to take time off work to mark the day.
 He stressed that he would continue to campaign until the festivals were recognised as “nationally significant” days.

 Thomas added: “If ministers are not prepared to have these days marked out as public holidays, they could at the very least work with business organisations so that those who wish to spend this time with their families and, for example go to the temple, will have the support of their employers to do so.”

 He argued that a debate should be held, so that those sympathetic to the campaign could have their case heard by ministers.

 In 2014, an e-petition demanding the change in Parliament was signed by more than 120,000 people.
 However, it was rejected by the government.
 Last year, a petition to the Commons was debated again – however there has never been a government debate and it has always been opposed.